Fluid model

 bc.outlet.fluid0.pressure = 101325.

-The following inputs are defined using the fluid prefix and control the convergence criteria of the damped Newton solver used to compute temperature from enthalpy and specific heat.
+The following inputs are defined using the prefix fluid and control the convergence criteria of the damped Newton solver used to compute temperature from enthalpy and specific heat.

 Description